voroninman/toy-todo/README.md

 - This code shouldn't be considered production ready.
 - Still WIP.
 - Consists of code that 'recreates the wheel'.
+- The data keeps on the client side via cookie-sessions.

 ## It's my attempt to reproduce the path of Reflux creation.